 Are we making enough of a difference?
 Are we making the right kind of difference?
 When those of us working to improve people’s lives—be it through nonprofits, philanthropy, schools, or government—begin our different kinds of work, do we ask the critical question: To what end?

 In my last blog post, I suggested that population-level progress is measured by how many people reach milestones successfully at different stages of life—from healthy birth, to a quality education, to a good paying job—and that population-level change without reducing disparities based on race, class, gender, and geography is not acceptable.
-I see that as the 21st-century social contract, a prerequisite that must guide our work and to which we should be held accountable.
+I see that as the 21st-century social contract, a prerequisite that must guide our work and to which our sector should be held accountable.
 This answers the to-what-end question, and—after 15 years of doing this work—I’ve concluded it’s the only way to ensure we remain always focused on people, with process serving that aim.

 The objective of drawing this differentiation is to identify which specific efforts in our work are the first line of support to meet basic needs when people are not able to fulfill them on their own, and which efforts specifically advance people to meet milestones along a lifelong pathway.
 Each is essential, as is drawing a distinction between the types of efforts.